With the previous version of Duik, the 16th, we decided to not only use a version number but also to give major versions an actual name.

-María Ángela Salazar Murillo was a Colombian activist of African descent, member of the Commission for Truth2.
+María Ángela Salazar Murillo was a Colombian activist of African descent, member of the Commission for Truth3.

 Her work was primarily focused on improving the rights of small-scale banana producers in Urabá, Colombia.
 This included making the city’s child workers literate.

-She also worked with the demobilization of the Guerrillas and Self-Defense Forces in the region, helping former combatants to commit to the peace process.
+She also worked with the demobilization of the guerrillas and paramilitary forces in the region, helping former combatants to commit to the peace process.

-She was particularly involved in the defense of women rights and was member and co-founder of many organizations dedicated to peace and women rights through the 1990’s and 2000’s, working to seek peace and justice, directly documenting 550 cases, mainly of women victims of the Self-Defense Forces in Urabá, Córdoba and Chocó.
+She was particularly involved in the defense of women rights and was member and co-founder of many organizations dedicated to peace and women rights through the 1990’s and 2000’s, working to seek peace and justice, directly documenting 550 cases, mainly of women victims of the paramilitary forces in Urabá, Córdoba and Chocó.

 Ángela was nominated three times for the Antioqueña de Oro Award.
 Recognizing the importance of her work, the Mayor of Apartadó gave her the Bacota Dorada in recognition of her work and civic leadership in 2017.